GochenRyan/libimobiledevice-windows/README.md

 1. Download the latest binary release from the [Releases section](https://github.com/jrjr/libimobiledevice-windows/releases).
 2. Extract the contents to a folder of your choice.
-3. Add the extracted folder to your system's PATH environment variable for easy access to the command-line tools.
+3. (Optional) Add the extracted folder to your system's PATH environment variable for easy access to the command-line tools.
+4. Connect you iOS device to your machine with USB
+5. Use the tools as needed (i.e. afcclient.exe for photos/data backups).
+You can find more info about [the tools in their documentation](https://docs.libimobiledevice.org/libimobiledevice/latest/index.html).

+# Available Tools

+The Windows binaries include most of the libraries and tools from libimobiledevice.